nikakogho/Neonatal-Diaphragm-sEMG-Breathing-Regulator/README.md

 The long-term goal of the project is to help build a **real-time, adaptive ventilator control system** that can:

-* Read sEMG from the diaphragm via a high-density (8×8) electrode grid array.
+* Read sEMG from the diaphragm via 6 high-density (8×8) electrode grid arrays.
 * Infer **breathing effort / breathing difficulty** from the cleaned signals.
 * Output **suggestions to increase or decrease ventilator pressure** to avoid under-assistance (dyspnea) or over-assistance (lung injury).